Nstamour-art/XogotDocs/Documentation.docc/Manual/xr/xr_action_map.md

 @Image(source: "openxr_ip_binding_modifier.png")

-You can add a new modifier by pressing the Add binding modifier button.
+You can add a new modifier by pressing the :button:`Add binding modifier` button.

 > Warning:
 > As Godot doesn't know which controllers and runtimes support a modifier,